MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 Sign in at [config.office.com](https://config.office.com/) with your admin account.
 To sign into the admin center, your account must have either the global administrator, security administrator, or Office apps administrator role.

 > [!IMPORTANT]
->- The features in the Microsoft 365 Apps admin center, such as inventory and servicing profiles, aren't available to customers who have the following plans:
+>- The features in the Microsoft 365 Apps admin center, such as inventory and cloud update, aren't available to customers who have the following plans:
 >   - Office 365 operated by 21Vianet
 >   - Office 365 GCC
 >   - Office 365 GCC High and DoD